gnac/gopro-linux/README.md

 # gopro-linux

 A Linux command-line tool for adding telemetry overlays to GoPro videos.
+There are many overlay tools, but this one is mine, and it works on linux with a minimum of fuss.
 Reads the embedded GPMF metadata track (GPS, accelerometer) and renders configurable widgets onto the video using FFmpeg.